Special Educational Needs

 Programmes focused on teaching and strengthening social skills in autistic children are a valuable resource.
 Our family has recently been part of a pre-prep programme using The Incredible Flexible You(TM) curriculum set.

 Below is a break-down of concepts used in the curriculum and how they can benefit children with autism or any person with autism, with social interaction:

 Concept: Everyone has their own thoughts and feelings, the “Theory of Mind”.

-Difficulties: An autistic child feels emotions intensely, increasing their difficulty to process their environment.
+Difficulties: A child with autism feels emotions intensely, increasing their difficulty to process their environment.
 Their mind can only focus on one complex aspect at a time which often leads to being overwhelmed by emotions.
-The absence of self awareness and lack of self-control is scary and exhausting for autistic children.
+The absence of self-awareness and lack of self-control is scary and exhausting for autistic children.